6 exercises for people with diabetes

 🏋 Weight training

 Weight training builds muscle mass, which is important for type 2 diabetes patients because muscle mass helps maintain blood sugar levels.
-As part of a diabetic management plan, resistance exercise or weight training should feature at least twice a week, preferably three.
+As part of a diabetic management plan, resistance exercise or weight training should feature at least 2 times a week, preferably 3.
 Rest is also important; there should be a day of rest between weight training sessions (other types of exercise are fine on these days).

 🧘♀️ Yoga